Kurmich/DrawNet/README.md

-# Deep Neural Network for drawing based of a Neural Representation of Sketch Drawings
+# Neural network models for art experiments implemented in Julia